Glyn Valley Tramway: Locomotives

+When the line closed in 1936, no buyers were found for the locomotives (the unusual gauge may have been a factor), and so they were all scrapped on site.

 Preservation

 Most of the railway's stock and track were scrapped in the 1930s.
 However, some carriage bodies were sold to local farmers.
 Two of these bodies survived long enough to be rescued by the Talyllyn Railway where they have been restored to working order and are now used in regular traffic.
 A quantity of Glyn Valley track also found its way to the Talyllyn.

 The waiting rooms in Pontfadog and Dolywern survive in their original locations.
 In 1950 the council officer used Pontfadog waiting room to collect rates and the locals nicknamed it ‘Pontfadog Town Hall’.
 It was later bought by the public house and it was also used as a craft shop.

 Glyn Valley Tramway Trust

 In October 2007, the Glyn Valley Tramway Trust was formed with the aim of restoring part of the tramway.
 They plan to recreate its appearance in the 1920s era and provide a visitor centre and workshops with educational facilities to display and interpret the history and development of the Tramway through artefacts and audio-visual media.
 The Glyn Valley Tramway Trust are to carry out a Design and Evaluation study of the entire route from Chirk to Glyn Ceiriog and beyond, and as a first phase intends to re-instate a 1 km section as an operational steam heritage railway from the original Chirk GVT station to Baddy's Wood near Pontfaen.

 In 2019, the Glyn Valley Tramway Trust started to clear trees and spoil from the station site at Chirk, adjacent to the Network Rail station.
 In August 2022, the platform and trackbed had been cleared.
 The Trust intends to rebuild the platform, and lay track in the station area.